bkha0016/MOOC-Practice/README.md

  <p><strong>Course Rating: 7/10</strong></p>

  <li>Intro to Java: Fundamentals & OOP</li>
  The entire course is on YouTube which they will taught you the ins/outs and features of the programming language called Java.
+However, I will use the headfirst java book as a resource too (so far, the book is super good & entertaining)